Aloha & Welcome!

-Join us for Jazz Vespers on Thursday evenings, featuring Reggie Padilla (Saxophonist), Dan Del Negro (Pianist), Jon Hawes (Bass), and Starr Kalahiki (Vocals).
-Experience a unique mix of prayer, reflection on scripture, and music in the beauty of St. Peter's worship space.
+Join us for Jazz Vespers every Thursday evening of the year.
+Our regular musicians are jazz artists Reggie Padilla (Tenor Sax and Band Leader), Dan Del Negro (Piano), Jon Hawes (Bass), and Starr Kalahiki (Vocals).
+Experience a unique mix of prayer, scripture, reflection and music in the beauty of St. Peter's worship space.
 For more information, visit the Jazz Vespers page by clicking here.
-Jazz Vespers begin at 6:00pm.
+Jazz Vespers is about 45 minutes followed by a light meal and fellowship in the Parish Hall.